Orange-Cyberdefense/mass-nessus-docker/README.md

 After the line `login;password;port;licence`, add a new one on the same model.

-No space, don't delete the first line, don't use ";" in the names/login/passwords.
+No space, don't delete the first line, don't use ";" in the login/passwords.

 For example : `user1;G00dPassword;8834;AA-BB-CC-DD`.

 Add as many lines as containers needed.

 ## Optionnal: Delete results every X days
-In my use case, I needed to be sure every result stored on the Nessus instances were deleted every two weeks.
+In my use case, I needed to be sure every result stored on the Nessus instances was deleted every two weeks.

 To do so, edit the `Dockerfile` and uncomment the lines 16 to 21.
-The cron will be executed every hour.
+The cron will be executed every day at 1am.

 To change the data retention period, edit the line 18 in `nessus_clean_old_scans.sh`.